 Amanda joined the RGI team in October 2020 as a Student Assistant.
 After completing an MBA program in Building Sustainability at the Technische Universität Berlin, she collaborates in the stakeholder engagement of two Horizon Europe projects: SENTINEL and WHY, that look at energy modelling optimisation.
 She brings expertise in energy efficiency from both private and non-profit sectors, and has additional past experience in teaching, advocacy, and research.
 She studied Political Science and Environmental Policy (BA) at Linnaeus University in Växjo, Sweden and University of Wisconsin- Eau Claire in the United States.

-Cristina Simioli Senior Manager - Energy and Policy Systems
+Cristina Simioli Programme Manager - Offshore Energy and Nature

 Cristina Simioli started working at RGI in January 2018.
 She works on advocacy at the EU level and manages collaborations between TSOs, NGOs and other stakeholders to improve their mutual understanding and find together innovative solutions.
 At her previous position with a global environmental engineering consultancy, she coordinated initiatives in the energy market and stakeholder engagement projects.
 She studied Communication and International Affairs at the University for Foreigners of Perugia, Italy, and at the University of Lyon, France.
 She has a certificate from the International Association for Public Participation (IAP2) and completed a Participatory Leadership Training where she learned methods for more engaging discussions.